ssbin0914/Causal-Mode-Multiplexer/README.md

 To evaluate modality bias in multispectral pedestrian detectors, we propose a new dataset: ROTX Multispectral Pedestrian (ROTX-MP) dataset.
 It mainly contains ROTX data, compared to existing datasets that consist of ROTO and RXTO data.
 ROTX-MP consists of 1000 ROTX test images collected from two practical scenarios (pedestrians over a glass window, pedestrians wearing heat-insulation clothes) related to the applications of multispectral pedestrian detection.

 If you need the ROTX-MP dataset, feel free to email eetaekim@kaist.ac.kr.

+To evaluate performance on the ROTX-MP dataset, first place the ground truth annotations in the `lwir` and `visible` folders within the `data/KAIST_PED/Annotations` directory.
+Then, put the images from the ROTX-MP dataset into the `lwir` and `visible` folders located in the `data/KAIST_PED/JPEG_Images` directory.
+Afterwards, replace the `test.txt` file in the `data/KAIST_PED/ImageSets/Main` folder with the ROTX-MP `test.txt` file.
+Note that the original `test.txt` file is from the FLIR dataset.
+Lastly, delete the files located in the `data/cache` directory if you evaluate on the ROTX-MP dataset after evaluating the FLIR dataset.
+It is crucial to remove these files when switching between datasets for training and evaluation.
+This is also the case when you want to evaluate on the FLIR dataset after evaluating the ROTX-MP dataset.

 ## 📃Citation